Listing Websites about Sublocade Drug

 FAQ about Sublocade Drug

-What is Sublocade medication?
+What is Sublocade used for in addiction treatment?

 If you’re considering treatment for opioid use disorder (OUD), your doctor may recommend Sublocade.
 It’s used as part of a complete treatment program to manage opioid addiction in adults with moderate-to-severe OUD.
 Opioids are a group of drugs used for pain management.
 With opioid addiction, your body becomes dependent on opioids.

 How do I get a list of Sublocade drug doses?

 Additionally, the current list may be obtained by calling the SUBLOCADE REMS Program at 1-866-258-3905.
 SUBLOCADE is indicated for the treatment of moderate to severe opioid use disorder in patients who have initiated treatment with a transmucosal buprenorphine-containing product, followed by dose adjustment for a minimum of 7 days.

 Patients appropriate for SUBLOCADE are adults who have initiated treatment on a transmucosal buprenorphine-containing product delivering the equivalent of 8 to 24 mg of buprenorphine daily.
 The patient may only be transitioned to SUBLOCADE after a minimum of 7 days.